Let's talk about query strings, how they can cause problems for SEO, how to find them, and how to fix the SEO issues.

 Query strings, also called URL parameters or URL variables, are the parts of a web address that comes after a question mark.
 For example, in...

-…the “color=blue” portion of the URL is the URL parameter.
+...the color=blue portion of the URL is an example of a URL parameter (otherwise known as a query string or GET variable).
 URL parameters are used to send information to the server and are frequently used to filter or sort the content of a page, or to tag visits from a specific source, e.g. adwords campaign tags.

 Unfortunately, query strings can be problematic for SEO in one of two ways: by creating duplicate content or by causing keyword cannibalization.